 Tonight we light the second candle of Chanukah.
 As is well-known, Jewish law forbids using the light of the Chanukah candles for mundane purposes.
 At first thought, this is strange since all other holiday candles which we light may be used for mundane purposes.
-One can read a book by the light of their Shabbat candles, or have a candle-lit dinner with the Shabbat candles on the table, yet the same cannot be done with Chanukah candles.
+One can have a candle-lit dinner with the Shabbat candles on the table, yet the same cannot be done with Chanukah candles.
 This is actually why we light an additional (“ninth”) candle called the shamash, whose job is to “protect” the light of the Chanukah candles so that we do not inadvertently make use of them.
 Why is it that the Chanukah lights must not be used?
 To answer this question one must go all the way back, long before the Maccabees, to the very beginnings of the universe.

 The Light of Creation

 When we open the Torah we read how God’s first act of Creation within an empty universe was light.
 God said “Let there be light”, and so it was.
 A few paragraphs later, we read that on the fourth day God created various luminaries to “give light”, including the sun, moon, and stars.
 If the things that naturally give off light were only created on the fourth day, what was the light of the first day?
 The Sages (Chagigah 12a) grappled with this apparent contradiction:

 But was the light created on the first day? …This is [to be explained] according to Rabbi Elazar, for Rabbi Elazar said: “The light which the Holy One, blessed be He, created on the first day, one could see thereby from one end of the universe to the other; but as soon as the Holy One, blessed be He, beheld the generation of the Flood and the generation of the Dispersion, and saw that their actions were corrupt, He arose and hid it from them…”